ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w5d3 - c - Creating a Backend API.md

   - Option 1: research & use an existing external API
     - example: https://github.com/public-apis/public-apis
   - Option 2: create your own mock API with json-server

+- Topics we will see in this unit:
+  - How to create an API (quick way)
+  - How to test it
+  - How to deploy

 - json-server
   - it's an npm package.